RadekJirasek/Automatization-of-measuring/README.md

 --------------
 * Python 3.6.4
 * Libraries:
+  * os
+  * time
+  * math
+  * datetime
+  * shutil
   * pyautogui
   * time
   * tkinter
+  * subprocess
+  * traceback
+  * PIL

 ## Content
 This program works for automatization of machine that measures silicon semiconductor sensor for updating LHC to HL-LHC in CERN.
 It is measured planearity of the sensor, size, curvature or other properties.
 Second part is scanning of the sensor with a microscope.
 Everything is automated with this python script.
+System can measure 9 sensors in row without human intervention.